cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln -output_aln -output_\
+  $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln -output_aln \
- aln_threshold 50 -output_aln_modif x
+      -output_aln_threshold 50 -output_aln_modif x

 Changing gap penalties
 ^^^^^^^^^^^^^^^^^^^^^^
 Gap penalties are the core of the matter when it comes to multiple sequence alignments.
 An interesting feature of T-Coffee is that it does not really need such penalties when assembling the MSA, because in theory the penalties have already been applied when computing the library.
 This is the theory, as in practice penalties can help improve the quality of the alignment.

-The penalties can be changed via the flags -gapopen for the gap opening penalty and via -gapext for the gap extension penalty.
+The penalties can be changed via the flags **-gapopen** for the gap opening penalty and via **-gapext** for the gap extension penalty.
 The range for gapopen are [-500,--5000], the range for the extension should rather be [-1, -10].
 These values do not refer to a substitution matrix, but rather to the values range of the concistensy estimation (i.e. a ratio) normalized to 10000 for a maximum consistency.

-The default values are -gapopen=-50, -gapext=0.
+The default values are **-gapopen=-50, -gapext=0**.
 The reasons for these very low values are that they are meant to be cosmetic only, since a trademark of T-Coffee (inherited from Dialign) is not to need explicit penalties.
 Yet, we know for a fact that alignments with higher gap penalties often look nicer (for publications) and are sometimes more accurate.
 For instance, you can try:

 ::

   $$: t_coffee sproteases_small.fasta -gapopen -100 -gapext -5

 This gap penalty is only applied at the alignment level (i.e. after the library was computed).
 If you want to change the gap penalties of the methods used to build the library, you will need to go deeper into the core of the matter...

 Two methods are used by default to build the library.
 One does global pairwise alignments and is named slow_pair, the other is named lalign_id_pair and produces local alignments.
 These methods are specified via the -method flag.
 The default of this flag is:

 ::

   $$: t_coffee sproteases_small.fasta -method=lalign_id_pair,slow_pair

 Usually you do not need to write it because it is the default, but if you want to change the default parameters of the constituting methods, you will need to do so explicitely.
 The default for lalign_id_pair are: GOP=-10, GEP=-4, MATRIX=blosum50mt.
 The default for slow_pair are: GOP=-10, GEP=-1 and MATRIX=blosum62mt.
 If you want to change this, try: